Skip to content

 • Interfaces (Provided):

-• __init__(self, settings: Settings, predictor_type: str, weights_manager: WeightsManagerProtocol, load_model: bool = False): Initializes the predictor.
+• __init__(self, settings: Settings, predictor_type: str, backend: BaseInferenceBackend, load_model: bool = False): Breaking Change - Initializes the predictor with a backend instance instead of weights manager.

-• predict_batch(self, input_data_batch: list[np.ndarray], show_progress: bool = True, **kwargs: Any) -> list[PredictionType]: Makes predictions on a batch of inputs.
+• predict_batch(self, input_data_batch: Sequence[InputDataType], show_progress: bool = False, **kwargs: Any) -> list[PredictionType]: Enhanced batch processing with progress tracking.

-• get_model_info(self) -> dict[str, Any]: Gets information about the loaded model.
+• get_model_info(self) -> dict[str, Any]: Gets information about the loaded model from the backend.

 • model_context(self) (context manager): Temporarily loads the model for a block of code.